Koszul duality patterns in Floer theory: Hochschild cohomology computations

 Recall that for any $\Gamma$, the zigzag algebra $A_\Gamma$ is defined as the quotient of the path algebra $\f{K}\mathrm{D}\Gamma$ of the double quiver $\mathrm{D}\Gamma$ by the ideal $J$ generated by the elements \begin{itemize} \item $a_{u v} a_{v w}$ such that $u \neq w$, where $v$ is adjacent to both $u,w$, and \item $a_{v w} a_{w v} - a_{vu} a_{uv}$ where $v$ is adjacent to both $u,w$. \end{itemize} Clearly, this is an example of a quadratic algebra over $\mathrm{k}$ where $V$ is the $\f{K}$-vector space generated by the edges $a_{wv}$ of $\mathrm{D}\Gamma$ and supported in grading 1.
 The path-length grading on $\f{K}\mathrm{D}\Gamma$ descends to $A_\Gamma$ where it is supported in degrees $0,1$ and $2$.
 It is straightforward to verify that: \begin{proposition} For any tree $\Gamma$ the quadratic dual $A^{!}_\Gamma$ of the zigzag algebra $A_\Gamma$ is the preprojective algebra $\Pi_\Gamma$, when both are equipped with path-length grading. \end{proposition} \QED

 As mentioned before, when $\Gamma$ is a single vertex, or not a Dynkin type tree, $A_\Gamma$ is a Koszul algebra.
 For these cases, we have already computed $HH^*(A_\Gamma)$ above (see Sec.~(\ref{nondynkin}) and Ex.~(\ref{singlevertex})).
 Henceforth, we will assume that $\Gamma$ is \emph{Dynkin}, but not a single vertex.
-Note that these cases are the only cases when $A^{!}_\Gamma = \Pi_\Gamma$ is finite-dimensional.
+These cases are the only cases when $A^{!}_\Gamma = \Pi_\Gamma$ is finite-dimensional.

-Let us drop $\Gamma$ from the notation for the moment and write to denote the graded pieces of $A$ and $\Pi$.
+Let us drop $\Gamma$ from the notation for the moment and write for the graded pieces of $A$ and $\Pi$.
 Here $h$ stands for the Coxeter number of the Dynkin tree and it is equal to $n+1$, $2n-2$, $12$, $18$, and $30$, for $A_n$, $D_n$, $E_6$, $E_7$, and $E_8$, respectively (\cite{almostkoszul}).

 It turns out that, in this case, $A_\Gamma$ is not Koszul and its Koszul complex (\ref{koszulcomplex}) is not acyclic.
 Indeed, the Koszul complex is given by